poko1/Android-StackOverflow/README.md

 * Question Preview: Same as before.

 * Top Answer Preview: This shows a snippet of the body of the top answer provided against the question asked.
 The acceptance status of all the answers are first checked, if     there is a tie (none has been accepted), the score of the answers are compared and the top one is shown.
-HTML tags from the body of the top answer fetched via the API is         removed first and then the table shows up to 300 characters.
+HTML tags from the body of the top answer fetched via the API is         removed first and then the table shows up to 300 characters (full answer body if it has less than 300 characters).
 If, however, no answer is found, it says ‘Not Found’.

 # 3. Trending Tags: